 - Demands of the situation/context

 Health literacy affects people’s ability to:

 - Navigate the healthcare system, including filling out complex forms and locating providers and services

 - Share personal information, such as health history, with providers

 - Understand mathematical concepts such as probability and risk

 Health literacy includes some mathematical skills.
 For example, calculating cholesterol and blood sugar levels, measuring medications, and understanding nutrition labels all require math skills.
 Choosing between health plans or comparing prescription drug coverage requires calculating premiums, copays, and deductibles.

-There is a lot to navigate when it comes to our health care.
-The more knowledgable we become about disease, treatments and alternatives the better we are at avoiding emergencies.
+Navigating our health care takes a lot of energy.
+The more knowledgable we become about the disease, treatments, and alternatives the better we are at avoiding emergencies.
 Therefore this episode will help you understand some of what is involved and where to start.
-Becoming our own health care advocate is ideal, but there are multiple options of which you can take advantage.
+Becoming our own health care advocate is ideal, but there are multiple options for which you can take advantage.